-That said, when possible you want to avoid choosing an outfit that makes you uncomfortable.
+That said, when possible, you want to avoid choosing an outfit that makes you uncomfortable.
 That’s tough if the dress code is business attire and you’re used to going to work dressed in athleisure.
-But remember that you’re trying to create a good first impression: looking like you’re wearing your older brother’s suit won’t help.
+But remember that you’re trying to create a good first impression; looking as though you’re wearing your older brother’s suit won’t help.

 Does that mean skipping the suit altogether, even for employers with a more formal dress code?
 Not at all.
 But it does mean making sure that your interview attire fits and spending some time getting used to wearing it before the big day.
 If possible, spend a few hours walking, sitting, standing, etc., in the clothes you’ll wear to the interview.
 Just make sure to do so with enough time to get your outfit dry-cleaned, just in case.

 Opt for Quality Over Quantity

 Whether you're wearing business or business casual attire, remember that quality is more meaningful than quantity.

 One classic bracelet or ring, for example, will impress your interviewer or employer more than an armful of bangles or rings on every finger.
 In the same vein, a good quality leather portfolio will impress more than a loud, colorful bag.
 Choose your interview accessories carefully.

 Regardless of whether you are dressing for a job interview or to go to work, remember that appearances do matter.
 Potential (and current) employers may think less of you if you don't dress appropriately for the company.
 It's always important to make the best impression, whether looking for work or hoping for a promotion.